gregturtle/scriptwritercampaignuploader/replit.md

 - August 04, 2025.
 Reduced AI script target length from 60-70 words to 50-60 words (16-17 seconds maximum) to ensure audio fits properly within 20-second background videos with fade effects.
 Fixed video duration issue - videos now maintain full 20-second length instead of being trimmed to match audio duration.
 Increased script length back to 60-70 words (18-19 seconds) to minimize silent gaps in full-length videos.
 Adjusted to 55-65 words (17-18 seconds) for optimal balance between content and timing.
 Enhanced OpenAI prompt with structured three-part script format (opening, product explanation, call-to-action), brand guidelines, and comprehensive refinement checklist for higher quality script generation
 - August 13, 2025.
 Added dynamic voice selector with ElevenLabs API integration supporting Ella AI, Mark, and Samara X voices.
 Updated file naming to use human-readable timestamps (YYYY-MM-DD_HH-MM-SS) instead of Unix timestamps for better tracking and organization of both audio and video assets.
 Implemented batch-level timestamped folder organization - all videos from one script generation session are uploaded to a single Google Drive subfolder named "Generated_YYYY-MM-DD_HH-MM-SS" for easy batch management when uploading to Meta campaigns.
 Each generation creates ONE folder containing ALL videos from that batch, making campaign upload selection much easier.
 Updated "Load AI Videos" functionality to display organized batch folders instead of individual video files, with batch folder selection UI showing video counts and creation dates for easy identification of generation sessions
 - August 15, 2025.
 Added "File Title" column to Google Sheets script export, positioned as the second column after "Generated Date".
 This column contains the safe filename format that will be used when scripts are converted to audio/video files, matching the naming convention used by the video service.
 Enhanced GoogleSheetsService with createTab() and appendDataToTab() methods for better sheet management.
 Began implementing Slack approval workflow integration with @slack/web-api package for sending video batches to team channels with tick/cross reaction voting.
 Implemented sequential script numbering - all files now begin with 'script1', 'script2', etc. in both Google Sheets file titles and actual audio/video filenames for consistent tracking
+- August 15, 2025. **MAJOR ARCHITECTURAL CHANGE**: Removed all upload functionality from the application.
+The app now focuses exclusively on AI-powered video ad creation and script generation.
+Removed Home page, FileUploader, UploadList, and useFileUpload components.
+The Unified page (Video Creator) is now the main entry point.
+Updated navigation to reflect video creation focus with Video Creator, AI Scripts, and Reports sections.
+Removed file upload API endpoints.
+App title changed to "Meta Ad Creative Generator" to better reflect its purpose as a video ad creation tool rather than an upload manager.

 ## User Preferences